Kiteretsu77/FAST_Anime_VSR/README.md

 1. Nvidia GPU with Cuda

 # Installation (Windows)：
-1. install cuda (11.7, Mine)
+1. Install cuda (11.7, Mine)
-2. install cudnn (8.6, strongly recommend this version!)
+2. Install cudnn (8.6, strongly recommend this version!)
-3. install tensorrt (Don't directly use python install)\
+3. Install tensorrt (Don't directly use python install) \
     Please strictly Follow https://docs.nvidia.com/deeplearning/tensorrt/install-guide/index.html#installing-zip \
     After finishing these steps, you should be able to "import tensorrt" in python (start a new window after finishing installation to run this)\
     Some reminder:\